 Murray and Alli

-Group of Ornithologists spot thirty species from Appletree
+Group of Ornithologists spot thirty species whilst staying at Appletree Cottage

 Slightly further afield is Inversnaid on the remote eastern shore of Loch Lomond and home to some black grouse and golden eagles.

 The spotting records our April visitors are detailed below...